-1 The requirements for simple girders are also to be in accordance with the relevant requirements of 4.2.
+- 1 The requirements for simple girders are also to be in accordance with the relevant requirements of 4.2. - 2 For the requirements of double hull, the loads specified in Table 4.3.2-1 are to be considered.
+Where deemed necessary by the

-2 For the requirements of double hull, the loads specified in Table 4.3.2-1 are to be considered.
-Where deemed necessary by the Society, additional loading patterns which is taken into account the loading conditions described in the loading manual may be required.
+Society, additional loading patterns which is taken into account the loading conditions described in the loading manual may be required.

-Loading pattern (1) Difference between Structure to be assessed Draught(m) bending Loaded to be considered design wave pressure to be external and internal pressure to be considered(kN/m 2) Double S 1 T {SC} M {SV max} None HM -2 Double bottom : P{DB} bottom S 2 T {SC} M {SV min} None HM -1 Double side : P{DS}
+Table 1.5.2 1 Eddas to be considered in Maximum Edda Condition Loading pattern (1) Structure to be assessed Draught(m) Vertical still water bending moment(kN- m) Loaded to be considered Equivalent design wave Difference between external and internal pressure to be considered(kN/m 2) Double S 1 T {SC} M {SV max} None НМ-2 Double bottom : P{DB} bottom S 2 T {SC} $M{SV\ min}$ None HM -1 Double side : P{DS}